Low-noise road surfaces – semi-dense asphalt (SDA)

 International is only a part of the noise-reducing pavements that follow a similar concept to the...

-Extensive practical experiences were used to optimize the installation parameters of semi-dense a...
+Empirical data from practical experiences with SDA can be used to optimize the parameters of semi...

 Maintenance